About the Survey

 The Arkansas Archeological Survey is a part of the University of Arkansas System.
 Our mission is to study and protect archeological sites in Arkansas, to preserve and manage information and collections from those sites, and to communicate what we learn to the people of Arkansas.
-Cooperative agreements with seven state university campuses, two state parks, the UA System’s Winthrop Rockefeller Institute, and the City of Blytheville enable scholars at eleven research stations around the state to carry out this mission.
+Cooperative agreements with seven state university campuses, two state parks, and the UA System’s Winthrop Rockefeller Institute enable scholars at ten research stations around the state to carry out this mission.
 The Survey has been a model for statewide archeological programs in the United States and around the world.

 Our coordinating office in Fayetteville is the Survey’s administrative body.
 The Director, the State Archeologist, the Survey registrar, the fiscal officer, administrative assistant, publications staff, and outreach programs operate from the CO.
 The registrar maintains a central archive of all archeological site records for the state.
 The coordinating office building also contains the University of Arkansas Collections Facility.
 The Survey acts as a repository for archeological collections originating from state and federally funded projects in Arkansas, our own research, private consulting firms, and donations.
 Also at the coordinating office are our sponsored research program (SRP) and computer services program (CSP) which support themselves in part through grants and contracts with local, state, and federal agencies, and with the business community.
 The CSP maintains several websites with educational information on Arkansas archeology and frequent updates about ongoing research projects.
 Our archaeogeophysical applications program is the newest addition to research capabilities centered at the coordinating office.

 Professional archeologists at our research stations teach college courses in anthropology and assist their university museums, or develop materials for public interpretation at the state parks, in addition to conducting basic research in their areas.
 They, along with scholars at the coordinating office, are a living resource